OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 parameters.
 There are two ways to specify arguments: lengthy and short.
 Dashes are omitted when describing the arguments.
-This setup node can be used to set up the memory configuration, accessible NICs, and other EAL-related parameters, among other things.
-The definition of lcore affinity as an EAL parameter is a standard practice.
+This setup node can be used to set up the memory configuration, accessible NICs, and other EAL-related parameters, among other things. `dpdk.eal-params` support multiple present arguments with list node. such as --vdev, --allow, --block eal options The definition of lcore affinity as an EAL parameter is a standard practice.
 However, lcore parameters like `-l`, `-c`, and `--lcores`` are specified within the `suricata-yaml-threading`_ section to prevent configuration overlap.